Chief Academic Officer

 Addison Davis, Superintendent

-Addison Davis is the Acting Superintendent of Schools for Hillsborough County Public Schools where he took office in March 2020.
+Addison Davis is the Superintendent of Schools for Hillsborough County Public Schools where he took office in March 2020.
 He believes in putting students’ best interests at the heart of all decision-making, goal-based management, and building a school system that embraces the entire community.

 Addison Davis' experience in transforming schools has resulted in increased student achievement in large urban and mid-size suburban Florida school districts.
 Before arriving in Hillsborough County, he served as the Superintendent of Schools for Clay County.
 Under his leadership the Clay County School District had dramatic improvements across all performance metrics.
 Additionally, Clay County's graduation rate rose 6.4 percentage points, improving from 20th in the state to 8th.